 Results are of little consequence to the purist and Chile’s initial displays under Bielsa produced a veritable mixed bag.
 His Chile made history for all the wrong reasons, losing 3-0 at home to Paraguay in the 2010 World Cup qualifiers, their heaviest home qualifying defeat.
 They also lost a home qualifier to Brazil for the first time by the same score line.
 However there were also signs of promise, as Chile put in notable shifts to gain a point away to Uruguay and beat Argentina 1-0 at home.
 Eventually La Roja gained momentum under Bielsa and finished second in the Conmebol qualifying section, automatically reaching the 2010 World Cup in South Africa.

 Bielsa’s off-pitch peculiarities continued to garner considerable attention.
-Although he and his staff were being paid US$1.5 million per annum by the Chilean football federation, he reportedly lived on his own in a few rooms at a national team training ground.
+Although he and his staff were being paid US$1.5m per annum by the Chilean football federation, he reportedly lived on his own in a few rooms at a national team training ground.
 Despite this, his vision was becoming all the more reputable thanks to the Chilean national team’s success.
 Under his tutelage, this Chile had become a known force in international football.

 Part of the interest was down to Bielsa’s tactics; the system and style with which he had begun to indoctrinate a generation of Chilean players.
 As there had been during his time as Argentine national coach, there were teething problems in its implementation.
 One particular niggle provoked a sense of déjà vu: his unwillingness to alter formation to allow for high-quality individual players.
 Just as he had left out either Gabriel Batistuta or Hernán Crespo in opting to use one centre-forward with Argentina, he decided against playing both Matías Fernández and Jorge Valdívia in the Chilean attacking midfield area.